 - Cost containment: Successful mediation reduces your costs because you won’t be paying for a potentially lengthy trial with the associated legal fees, discovery costs, and court costs.

 - Time savings: Mediation can be concluded much more quickly than a trial, and scheduling a mediation session or two isn’t tied to the judge’s court calendar.
 Once a satisfactory agreement is reached, the court can approve it, and the divorce is concluded.

 - Stress reduction: Going to court is a stressor for anyone going through a divorce.
-The formal courtroom, the judge in their robes, the bailiff, people in the audience – all these together create an intimidating scenario.
+The formal courtroom, the judge in their robes, the bailiff, and people in the audience – all these together create an intimidating scenario.
 Mediation occurs in a more relaxed environment than in a courtroom.
 There is no judge, bailiff, or audience, and, as a result, less stress.

 - Better for the kids: When you can compromise, communicate, and cooperate with your soon-to-be ex, you create a more stable environment for your children.
-There are likely to be fewer arguments, better co-parenting arrangements, and reduced negative impact on the children from the divorce.
+There are likely fewer arguments, better co-parenting arrangements, and reduced negative impact on the children from the divorce.

 What Issues Are Covered in Mediation?